cogentcore/cogentcore.github.io/content/blog/-2024-07-17-initial-release.md

 }
 ```

-See that "Hello, World!" button up there?
+See that "Hello, World!" button?
 That is a live rendering of the code shown in the text editor above.
 You can change the message, press `Ctrl+Enter` or just click off, and you'll see it update!

 Cogent Core supports all the usual types of GUI widgets, along with some fairly advanced ones not found in other frameworks.
-We encourage a trip to the main [docs](https://www.cogentcore.org/core) page, which provides interactive, editable examples of all major widgets (it is also a Cogent Core app running via wasm).
+Interactive, editable examples of all major widgets are available on the main [docs](https://www.cogentcore.org/core) page. (which is also a Cogent Core app running via wasm).

-Here's a small sample of some of the widgets, and a few things you can do with them:
+Here's a small sample of widgets, and a few things you can do with them:

 ```Go
 core.NewButton(b).SetText("Hello, World!").SetIcon(icons.Send).OnClick(func(e events.Event) {